jrpotter/notebook/notes/baduk/life_death.md

 %%ANKI
 Basic
 Why is sente irrelevant for a settled group?
-Back: It is understood the group can be made alive in gote.
+Back: It is understood the group is alive (possibly in gote).
 Reference: Davies, James. _Elementary Go Series Vol. 4 - Life and Death_.
 Vol. 4.
 7 vols., n.d.
 <!--ID: 1751146369001-->
 END%%